tukumann/background-generator/README.md

 # background-generator
-A site on which you can play with gradients' colours :)
+This is a simple site on which you can play with gradients' colours :)